MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/financial-services-bookings.md

 In the booking calendar, go to **More options** > **Settings** > **Appointment types**, and then select **New appointment type**.
 Enter a name&mdash;for example, Account opening, Loan consultation, Tax preparation&mdash;and any other information and settings you want.

-The information and links that you include are emailed to customers every time this type of appointment is booked.
+The information and links that you add are included in the email sent to customers every time this type of appointment is booked.
 You can even set email reminders and whether customers can join from a mobile browser, without having to download Teams.
 To learn more, see [Create an appointment type](https://support.microsoft.com/office/create-an-appointment-type-810eac77-6a65-4dc8-964d-c00eadf43887).

-## Schedule a booking
+## Schedule a virtual consultation

+In the booking calendar, select **New booking**.
+Select an appointment type, and then fill out the relevant information.

+This includes customer contact information, the staff member who will be providing the service, internal notes that only staff can see, email reminders, and whether the customer can join from a mobile browser.
+To learn more, see [Schedule a booking in the Teams Bookings app](https://support.microsoft.com/office/schedule-a-booking-in-the-teams-bookings-app-e275049d-0d0f-4161-8526-461a9f29439f).

+The email confirmation sent to the customer includes the meeting link and an attachment so that they can add the virtual appointment to their calendar.
+Staff also receive an email confirmation and meeting invite.

+## Conduct a virtual consultation

+In your Teams or Outlook calendar, go to the booking, and then select **Join** or the Teams meeting link.
+Check your audio and video settings, and then select **Join now**.
+To learn more, see [Conduct a Bookings appointment](https://support.microsoft.com/office/conduct-a-bookings-appointment-a86a4007-e26c-4909-9893-f7036e2747cd).

 ## Related articles